 Beyond Bicentennial Park

 Bicentennial Park is connected to Ellsworth Rd via sidewalks.
 Take a break from the playground and walk to the strip mall at Platt & Ellsworth for Biggby Coffee or La Pina Loca for fresh treats.
+Or take a Playground Tour and walk about 1/4 mile along a paved path to Ellsworth Park.
 Bicentennial Park is a good playground to stop at if you are headed to the Recycle Ann Arbor Drop Off Station or Swift Run Dog Park.

 Ann Arbor Playground Profiles